 After training with the comedy troupe The Groundlings, Lisa Kudrow landed a recurring role playing Ursula Buffay, an oddball waitress in Mad About You.
 This opened the door to playing Phoebe, Ursula’s equally oddball but much nicer twin sister/masseuse/really bad singer/songwriter on Friends.
 Cue Phoebe's horribly good song "Smelly Cat."

 Life after Friends: Kudrow made a huge funny in the movie Romy and Michele's High School Reunion (1997) with Mira Sorvino.
 But it’s Web Therapy, the hilarious improv web series turned Showtime show produced, written by and starring Kudrow, that really launched her back into the spotlight.
-In November 2014, Kudrow also brought back Valerie Cherish, her washed-up sitcom character turned reality TV star, on HBO’s The Comeback.
+In November 2014, Kudrow also brought back Valerie Cherish, her washed-up sitcom character turned reality TV star, on The Comeback.
 The show, co-created with Sex and the City’s Michael Patrick King, first aired in 2005 and its hilarious critique of reality TV became even more relevant in its second season, almost 10 years after its premiere.
-If that's not enough Kudrow for you, you can also see the busy star in a recurring role as Josie Marcus, an idealistic Montana congresswoman in Scandal, and behind the camera she’s one of the executive producers of the genealogy show Who Do You Think You Are where celebs, like her, explore their family trees.
+Kudrow has also had recurring roles on hit shows like Scandal, Grace and Frankie, Unbreakable Kimmy Schmidt and BoJack Horseman.
+Behind the camera, she’s one of the executive producers of the genealogy show Who Do You Think You Are where celebs, like her, explore their family trees.

 From the Bio Archives: This article was originally published on September 22, 2014.